 It should be noted that the "Public Use" Microdata Files (PUMF) may differ from the survey "master" files held by Statistics Canada.
 These differences usually are the result of actions taken to protect the anonymity of individual survey respondents.
-The most common actions are the suppression of file variables, grouping values into wider categories, and coding specific values into the "not stated" category.
-Users requiring access to information excluded from the microdata files may purchase custom tabulations.
-Estimates generated will be released to the user, subject to meeting the guidelines for analysis and release outlined in Chapter 9.0 of this document.
+The most common actions are the suppression of data items and grouping values into wider categories.
+For certain variables that are susceptible to identifying individuals, the PUMF may have been treated with local suppression, that is, some of the values in the master file may have been coded as "not stated" on the PUMF.